 What does Apple TV+’s launch mean for convergent TV advertising in the future?

-Apple is reportedly working on a bundle of its services, that is being referred to as Apple One.
-The bundle would comprise Apple Music and Apple TV+, with the option to add other services like Apple News+ and iCloud storage.
-The initiative could be a bid by Apple to achieve the same loyalty and reach that Amazon has won through its Prime program.
+Apple released a bundle of its services, which is referred to as Apple One.
+The bundle comprises Apple Music and Apple TV+, with the option to add other services like Apple News+, Apple Arcade, Apple Fitness+, and iCloud storage.
+This initiative could be a bid by Apple to achieve the same loyalty and reach that Amazon has won through its Prime program.

 Apple One would likely be a boon for advertisers and Apple alike.
 The bundle could increase the user base across included services and incorporate insights from viewing preferences and consumption habits into improved ad targeting.
 That means that even if Apple doesn’t start running ads on Apple TV+, the streaming service could make the bundle more competitive and ad inventory on other Apple platforms more attractive.
 Apple sells ads in both the App Store and Apple News, and although App Store ads may be primarily bought by developers, Apple News boasts advertisers from a more diverse group of industries.

 Bottom line is that Tim Cook has been preaching the importance of the services business to Apple’s future for years, and Apple TV+ may turn into one of the critical levers in that journey.

 We’ll keep this page updated with new developments; check back for the latest on the Apple TV+.